mariano-farace/mariano-farace/README.md

 # Hi! <img src="https://media.tenor.com/images/f8f038de69370be3c9888783425c0299/tenor.gif" width="40"/> I'm Mariano!
-### I'm about to finish my bootcamp on Backend Development with NodeJS.
-Now, diving into React.
+### Doing an Internship on Backend Development with NodeJS, also diving into React.
 Looking forward to make out of this hobby my profession

 ``` javascript
 {